vidjil/vidjil/doc/server.md

 ###  Error "Can't connect to MySQL server on 'mysql'"

 The mysql container is not fully launched.
 This can happen especially at the first launch.
-Relaunch the containers.
+You may relaunch the containers.
-XXXX Relaunch the workers.

 If restarting the containers does not resolve the issue, there are a couple of things you can look into:

  - Ensure the database password in `vidjil-server/conf/defs.py` matches the password for the mysql user: vidjil.
  If you're not sure, you can check with the following: